Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/intro.md

 ## 🧭 What You’ll Learn

 1. 🔐 **Authorize Access to a Calendar**
-   Authenticate and request permission to access a user's calendar.
+   How to give Cronofy access to your calendar.

 2. 📅 **Read Events from the Calendar**
    Fetch upcoming events using Cronofy’s API.